cayesoneira/miniTRASGO-documentation/docs/tasks/to-understand.md

 ## To understand:
-- The wide strip does not get more counts in the first layer (lower one): is this ok? why? *Could it be that because of being at the edge the fact of being wider does not five advantage?*
 - Investigate why some strips appear larger than they are once applying the propagation velocity to get from time to distance.
 Maybe because the propagation velocity is different in some strips?
 Check for the plateau voltage and repeat the test.
 - See why some random maxima in temperature are correlated with maxima at the muon detection.
 In words of Alberto, *sometimes the detector has a general offset*.
 We still do not know where it comes from.
 - We suspect that layer 2 (second lower) has changed the name of the channel for some strips (maybe 1 and 2) because there is a strip with 1.3 times the counts of the rest of the strips.
 The wide strip is 1.5 wider than the narrow ones. **The same happens to the third layer**.